Distracted Driving & More

 - A Virginia Tech Transportation Institute study revealed that physically dialing a phone while driving increases the risk of a crash as much as six times.
 Texting is riskier still, increasing collision risk by 23 times.

-- A recent AAA study shows that when a teen driver is carrying teen passengers, the fatality rate for occupants of other cars increases 56 percent; for pedestrians and cyclists it increases 17 percent; and for the teen driver, the fatality rate increases 45 percent.
+- A recent AAA study shows that when a teen driver is carrying teen passengers, the fatality rate for the teen driver increases 45 percent; for occupants of other cars it increases 56 percent; and for pedestrians and cyclists in increases 17 percent.

 There are three kinds of distractions: